Zero value weight with nurse data combined to blood sample and main sample (w2)

 - I have to delete individuals who have missing values (because I would use a PCA on my data).
 Is it still correct to use the indbdub_xw variable ?

 Thank you for your response.

 #2 Updated by Olena Kaminska over 4 years ago

 We indeed expect some people to have 0 weights in nurse cross-sectional dataset.
 These are mostly TSMs in the household where none of the OSMs has non-zero weight or OSMs that missed wave 2 (if they are part of GPS or EMB sample) or wave 2 or 3 (if they are part of BHPS sample).
 Nurse weight is conditional on enumeration weights in previous waves, and if the latter is zero the nurse weight is zero too.
 For further details please read the technical description of weights in the nurse user guide and in the mainstage user guide.

 Yes, you should use the weight even if you have missing data on the variables of interest.
 But note that with the weights you correct for household and person nonresponse.
 Any nonresponse on items won't be correct and you may want to either keep it in mind or correct it additionally.

 Hope this helps,

-#3 Updated by Gaelle Albertus about 4 years ago
+#3 Updated by Gaelle Albertus over 4 years ago

 Thanks a lot for your response.I read the User Guide and several questions on the forum (in particular #127, #137 and #296) and I noticed there are zero values because :